CiscoDevNet/terraform-provider-aci/website/docs/r/bgp_peer_prefix.html.markdown

 * `max_pfx` - (Optional) Maximum number of prefixes allowed from the peer for BGP peer prefix object.
 Default value is "20000".
 * `name_alias` - (Optional) Name alias for BGP peer prefix object.
 * `restart_time` - (Optional) The period of time in minutes before restarting the peer when the prefix limit is reached for BGP peer prefix object.
 Default value is "infinite".
 * `thresh` - (Optional) Threshold percentage of the maximum number of prefixes before a warning is issued for BGP peer prefix object.
+Range of thresh is "1" to "100".
 Default value is "75".